 No, there are no application requirements for pre-nursing status at the UW.
-If you begin as a freshman at the UW, you can declare Pre-Nursing as your status at any time, which will give you priority for taking certain nursing prerequisite courses.
-You will not apply to the BSN program until Winter Quarter of your sophomore year.
+If you begin as a first-year student at the UW, you can declare Pre-Nursing as your status at any time, which will give you priority for taking certain nursing prerequisite courses.
+You will not apply to the BSN program until winter quarter of your sophomore year.

 Do you offer an RN-BSN program?

 No. However, both UW Bothell and UW Tacoma both offer RN-BSN completion programs.

 Do you have an LPN-RN program?

 No. LPN-RN programs are more commonly offered at community colleges.

 Do you accept credits from the College Level Examination Program (CLEP)?